Educators in

 Est. 2014 | Austin, Tx

-anti-racist educators through activism, advocacy & outreach
+building our collective capacity as anti-racist educators through activism, advocacy & outreach

 Educators are uniquely situated to address racism through institutional change and by supporting the self-advocacy of students, families, and communities.
 We are committed to practicing ongoing reflection about our own racial identities and engaging in dialogue about the systemic racism in our schools and communities.